razvanaldea89/dlm-advanced-settings/readme.txt

 = Features =

+* hide upsells notifications and elements in the admin settings pages
 * hide the meta that consists of Download Monitor plugin version
 * disable the Reports
 * disable XHR downloading